-20.3.10 Severance - Payment will be made in accordance with the following:

-- (a) "Service" for the purposes of this sub-clause means total aggregated service with the Waikato DHB, its predecessors and one or more other DHB, but excludes any service with any DHB or their predecessor which has been taken into account for the purposes of calculating any entitlement to a redundancy/severance or similar payment from any DHBs or their predecessors. - (b) 8.33 per cent of base salary (T1 rate only) for the preceding 12 months, in lieu of notice.
+- (vi) Outstanding annual leave and long service leave may be separately cashed up. - 21.3.10 Severance Payment will be made in accordance with the following: - (a) "Service" for the purposes of this sub-clause means total aggregated service with the DHB, its predecessors or any other DHB, but excludes any service with any DHB or their predecessor which has been taken into account for the purposes of calculating any entitlement to a redundancy/severance/early retirement or similar payment from any other DHBs or their predecessors. - (b) 8.33 per cent of base salary (T1 rate only) for the preceding 12 months, in lieu of notice.
 This payment shall only be made where the requisite notice cannot be given.
 Notice that is of a lesser period than required by this document shall require the employer to pay an amount proportionate to the ungiven period of notice.
-This payment is regardless of length of service; and - (c) 12 per cent of base salary (T1 rate only) for the preceding 12 months, or part thereof for employees with less than 12 months' service; and - (d) 4 per cent of base salary (T1 rate only) for the preceding 12 months multiplied by the number of years of service minus one, up to a maximum of 19; and - (e) where the period of total aggregated service is less than 20 years, 0.333 per cent of basic salary (T1 rate only) for the preceding 12 months multiplied by the number of completed months in addition to completed years of service. - (g) outstanding annual leave and long service leave may be separately cashed up. - (h) Where there is an offer of redeployment to reduced hours, the employee may elect to take a pro-rata compensatory payment based on the above severance calculation.
+This payment is regardless of length of service; and - (c) 12 per cent of base salary (T1 rate only) for the preceding 12 months, or part thereof for employees with less than 12 months' service; and - (d) 4 per cent of base salary (T1 rate only) for the preceding 12 months multiplied by the number of years of service minus one, up to a maximum of 19; and - (e) Where the period of total aggregated service is less than 20 years, 0.333 per cent of basic salary (T1 rate only) for the preceding 12 months multiplied by the number of completed months in addition to completed years of service. - (f) A retiring gratuity or service payment applicable. - (g) Outstanding annual leave and long service leave may be separately cashed up. - (h) Where there is an offer of redeployment to reduced hours, an employee may elect to take a pro-rata compensatory payment based on the above severance calculation. - (i) Nothing in this agreement shall require the employer to pay compensation for redundancy where as a result of restructuring, and following consultation, the employee's position is disestablished and the employee declines an offer of employment that is on terms that are: - the same as, or no less favourable, than the employee's conditions of employment; and - in the same or similar position to the disestablished position in which the employee was employed by the employer, or - in any position in which the employee is willing to accept

-20.3.11Job Search
+21.3.11 Job Search

-The employee will be assisted to find alternative employment by being able to have a reasonable amount of time off work to attend job interviews without loss of pay.
+Employees will be assisted to find alternative employment by being able to have a reasonable amount of time off work to attend job interviews without loss of pay.
 This is subject to the team leader/manager being notified of the time and location of the interview before the employee is released.

-20.3.12 Counselling
+21.3.12 Counselling